 In some places, human pressures are still limited enough not to impact them too much.
 There is an opportunity to safeguard important landscapes for the benefit of elephants and people, and to allow elephant populations to recover to their pre-poaching levels.

-In some one-time strongholds, elephant numbers are so reduced that they need special care to have a chance of recovery.
+In some one-time strongholds, like Garamba National Park in the Democratic Republic of the Congo, elephant numbers are so reduced that they need special care to have a chance of recovery.
 Many of these strongholds are under pressure from threats such as agricultural encroachment, road development, illegal grazers, and from gold mines.

 The ECF is supporting many partners, often working in extremely challenging circumstances, who are protecting large and small refuges for elephants.